The Magic of Heart-Centered Living

 One honest prayer.

-Joy often begins as a spark.
+Joy often begins as a spark, not a flood.

 It survives storms.